-During the year the Company worked on acquiring the entire share capital of a business that led to significant expenditure on legal, due diligence and other associated costs.
-The acquisition was due to be completed alongside a capital raise to provide working capital for the enlarged group, due to adverse market conditions the capital raise was unsuccessful and the result was the deletion of the Companies existing cash reserves.
-As well as the unsuccessful reverse takeover significant additional expenditure was incurred as a result of a dispute that arose during the period with a convertible loan note holder, which was subsequently settled placing further strain on the cash resources of the Company.
+During the year the Company worked hard to keep its administrative costs to a minimum in order to preserve capital whilst seeking to identify potential targets to acquire.
 Due to the limited cash balance as at the period end the Company is in the process of seeking additional funding in order to purse its strategy of making an acquisition to seek re-admission of the enlarged group to listing on the Official List and trading on the London Stock Exchange or admission to another stock exchange.